 System 'PUBLISH' - 'Invitations' is meant for users that want to share a link to a survey to many email addresses and at the same time follow which respondents answered the survey and which didn't.
 One big advantage of this system arises when we want to send reminders to respondents that haven't yet filled out the survey.
 1KA system also supports (documents) sending of invitations by mail, SMS, etc.

-If the access to the invitation system is granted it has to be enabled in the tab 'PUBLISH' - 'Invitations' by clicking on the button 'enable 1KA email invitation system'.
+If the access to the invitation system is granted (users with 3KA package) it has to be enabled in the tab 'PUBLISH' - 'Invitations' by clicking on the button 'enable 1KA email invitation system'.
 Tab 'PUBLISH' - 'Invitations' - 'Settings' - Settings opens where general settings of invitations and settings of the email server can be changed.

 In the left column 'General invitations settings' of invitations can be changed.
 Here you can specify if you want to send individualized invitations that enable tracking of respondents.
 Here you can also specify in which way you want to send invitations: Email or Letter, SMS, other.
 You can also specify if respondents are given a code for accessing a survey that is inserted by respondents before starting answering to a questionnaire or if that code is inserted automatically into the survey URL.
 Among the basic settings, you can determine to grant access to the survey without individualized invitation (code).
 Access without code can be granted to the author or to everyone.